Frequently Asked Questions (FAQs)

 Note: Citizens or former citizens of Pakistan or Bangladesh are not eligible for OCI.

-2. Is a Renunciation Certificate required before applying for OCI?
+2. Is a Surrender Certificate required before applying for OCI?

 Yes.
-If you previously held Indian citizenship, you must obtain a Renunciation or Surrender Certificate before applying for an OCI card.
+If you previously held Indian citizenship, you must obtain a Surrender Certificate before applying for an OCI card.

 3. Can foreign spouses of Indian citizens apply for OCI?